CodeYourFuture/syllabus/docs/git/branches/branches.md

 `story` - the branch we want to switch to (and create) is called `story`.

 Running this command doesn't change any of the files in our repository - they stay the same, but if we commit changes, they will only get committed on this branch.
 If we switched back to the `main` branch, the changes would be un-done.
 But if we switch back to `story`, they'll come back!

+(Note that some of the graphics in this class show slightly different commands than the ones we're teaching you.
+What we're teaching you is the newer way to do things - there's a note at the bottom of the lesson about the old way if you're curious.
+But we recommend you use `git switch` :))

 ### How do I know what branch I'm on?